NextJump/nextjump.github.io/_posts/engineering/2014-02-06-starting-a-movement.md

 title: Starting a Movement
 author: Tom
 category: engineering
 excerpt: Getting others to follow you – customers, investors, advisors, partners – is the essence of business.
 How to do that?
+Think of it as Starting a Movement.
+And that takes three things&#58; 1.
+Faith&#58;  The founders and leaders have to believe deeply.
+Your product will break the status quo, unlock wasted human potential... or simply make an important improvement to what exists.
+2. Stories&#58;  You must have emotional, human stories that capture the core of why you are building.
+First and foremost, businesses and products exist to help people.
+Making money is the outcome.
+Capture in stories the human benefit you are building.
 picture: tom_f.png
 twitter: Thom_Fuller
 ---